+been forgotten.
+However, any Talmudic student uses his Ein Mishpat and Ner Mitzva and rests on his erudition.

+- 28 . ריא"ז: רבי ישעיה אחרון ז"ל. - 29 The ruling of Rav Sheshet. - 30 Critical and additional notes on Shulhan Arukh: the Mappah was published in Cracow in 1569-1571. - Commentary on Tur published in two versions: the first was the long version, the first part on Orah Hayim was published in Fuerth (1760); the second version was an abridged version by the author and it was published in Berlin (1702-1703). - These glosses were written by R. Joshua ben Simon Barukh, see note 27. - 33 Sefer Mitzvot Gadol by R. Moshe of Coucy (13th century), grandson of R. Hayim Cohen of Paris, the most reputated pupil of R. Tam. - 34 See note 26 above.

 In fact the third sentence could have been gathered to the first.
 Anyhow these statements don't seem contradictory.
-In the first and the third statement the worshipper must turn his face

-29R.
-Joshua ben Simon Barukh (end of the 16th and first half of the 17th century) was an important rabbinical leader whose activity was connected to the development of the printing.
-He published Shiltei ha-Giborim on the hilkhot ha-Rif and on the Mordekhai of R. Mordekhai ben Hillel in Sabionetta (1554-1555).
-In the Shiltei ha-Giborim on the Hilkhot ha-Rif he quoted extensively the rulings of R. Isaiah ben Elijah di Trani (lived at the end of the 13th century), the grandson of R. Isaiah ben Mali di Trani and he maintained them alive.
-The importance of this scholar has been forgotten.
-However any Talmudic student uses his Ein Mishpat and Ner Mitsva and rests on his erudition.

-31 The ruling of Rav Sheshet.

-32 Critical and additional notes on Shulhan Arukh: the Mappah was published in Cracow in 1569-1571.

-33 Commentary on Tur published in two versions: the first was the long version, the first part on Orah Hayim was published in Fuerth (1760); the second version was an abridged version by the author and it was published in Berlin (1702-1703).

-34 These glosses were written by R. Joshua ben Simon Barukh, see note 29.

-35 Sefer Mitsvot Gadol by R. Moshe of Coucy (13th century), grandson of R. Hayim Cohen of Paris, the most reputated pupil of R. Tam.

-36 See note 28 above.

-eastward but he is not supposed to be able to orient his face precisely to the southeast direction.
-By contrast in the second statement we are during the building of the synagogue and the builders must be able to measure precisely the orientation and the implantation of the synagogue.37
+In the first and the third statement the worshipper must turn his face eastward but he is not supposed to be able to orient his face precisely to the southeast direction.
+By contrast the second statement refers to regulations in the building of the synagogue and that the builders must be able to measure precisely the orientation of the synagogue.35

-R. Mordekhai Jaffe (1535-1612) was the pupil of R. Moses Isserles and Solomon Luria (\sim 1510 - 1574).
+R. Mordekhai Jaffe (1535-1612) was the pupil of R. Moses Isserles and Solomon Luria (~1510 - 1574).
 He left Bohemia in 1561 for Italy where he stayed 10 years.
 He came back in about 1571 and was appointed head of the Yeshiva of Grodno in Poland.
-In 1592 he became av beit din in Prague, in succession of R. Judah Loeb ben Betsalel when the latter was appointed to Posen.
+In 1592 he became av beit din in Prague, after R. Judah Loeb ben Betsalel when the latter was appointed to Posen.
 In 1599 he switched posts with R. Judah Loeb ben Betsalel who returned to Prague.
 R. Jaffe remained in Posen until his death.